darkdarkfruit/python-weed/README.md

 implement only a key-file mapping.
 Similar to the word "NoSQL", you can call it as "NoFS".  see detail in (https://code.google.com/p/weed-fs/)

-And this is a python module for weed-fs.
+And this is a python module for seaweedfs.

 Usage (sample)
 ===============